Starbuck5/Kessler-Syndrome/README.md

+# Kessler-Syndrome
-# Kessler-SyndromeJust a project my friend and I are working on.
+Just a project my friend and I are working on.

 Game idea:
 Protagonist framed for crimes on Earth, exiled to space to collect orbital debris.